splunk-soar-connectors/trendmicrovisionone/README.md

 Type: **test**
 Read only: **True**

-Validate the asset configuration for connectivity using supplied configuration\.
+Validate the asset configuration for connectivity using supplied configuration.

 #### Action Parameters
 No parameters are required for this action